A nonparametric doubly robust test for a continuous treatment effect: Setup and method

-with $K_{ha}(t)=h^{-1}K\{(t-a)/h\}$.
-Note: we could define the test statistic $T_n$ based on summing over $A_i$ rather than as a integral against (Lebesgue measure) $da$; as mentioned in \citet{Horowitz_Spokoiny_2001}, \citet{dette2001nonparametric}, similar results as ours would hold although some constants would change.
+where $w(\cdot)$ is a user-specified weight function, $\widehat{\theta}_h(a)$ is the local linear estimator applied to $\{(\widehat{\xi}(\bs{Z}_i;\widehat{\pi},\widehat{\mu}),A_i)\}_{i=1}^n$.
+To define the local linear estimator, we let $ \widehat{\beta}_h(a)=\argmin_{\beta\in \RR^2}\PP_n \big[ K_{ha}(A)\lb\widehat{\xi}(\bs{Z};\widehat{\pi},\widehat{\mu})-g_{ha}(A)^T\beta\rb^2 \big],$ where $g_{ha}(t)=(1,\frac{t-a}{h})^T$, $K_{ha}(t)=h^{-1}K\{(t-a)/h\}$, and $K(\cdot)$ is a kernel function, and then we let $\widehat{\theta}_h(a)=g_{h,0}(0)^T\widehat{\beta}_h(a)$.
+Note: we could define the test statistic $T_n$ by a summation over $A_i$ rather than as an integral against (Lebesgue measure) $da$; as mentioned in \citet{Horowitz_Spokoiny_2001}, \citet{dette2001nonparametric}, similar results as ours would hold although some constants would change.
 Note that under the null hypothesis of no treatment effect, $\PP_n\{\xi(\bs{Z};\pi_0,\mu_0)\}$ is an $\sqrt{n}$-consistent estimator of the null model and so is $\PP_n\widehat{\xi}$ provided $\widehat{\mu}, \widehat{\pi}$ are not converging too slowly (see the later discussion).
 We will see under some mild conditions on the convergence rates of $\widehat{\pi}$ and $\widehat{\mu}$, that $T_n$ converges to a normal distribution similar to the one in \citet{alcala1999goodness} under the null model (given in \eqref{eq:11}).
 However, similar to \citet{Hardle:1993ih} and \citet{alcala1999goodness}, due to the slow order of convergence of the asymptotically negligible terms that arise in the proof, we do not suggest using the target distribution given in Theorem~\ref{thm:null-normality} to directly calculate the critical values under the null hypothesis.
 Instead we advocate using the bootstrap \citep{Efron:1993dc} to estimate the distribution of $T_n$ to improve the finite sample performance and, more specifically, we use the so-called wild bootstrap \citep{davidson2008wild} as used in \citet{Hardle:1993ih}, \citet{alcala1999goodness} and \citet{dette2001nonparametric}.
 In \citet{Hardle:1993ih}, the authors show the theoretical properties of three different bootstrap methods: (1) the naive resampling method; (2) the adjusted residual bootstrap; (3) the wild bootstrap and showed only the wild bootstrap gives consistent estimation of the null distribution.
 These results are again true in our setting: the wild bootstrap is valid whereas the other two are not.
 Here we provide a brief outline of our proposed test procedure.